CyVerse-learning-materials/cyverse_quickstart_template/README.md

       browser on your computer to see the preview.
 As you make changes to the documentation, the browser should automatically update within a few seconds of making the change.

+5. Follow the directions in the "Editing the template" section above.

 ## Wrapping up and hosting documentation in the Learning Center